This post may contain affiliate links. See my disclosure for more info.

 I knew there had to be a way to enjoy cheese again, even if it wasn’t the real thing.

-There are so many people that are either lactose intolerant, allergic to dairy (me!), or are dairy-free for other health reasons.
+There are so many people that are either lactose intolerant, allergic to dairy (like myself), or are dairy-free for other health reasons.
 This is the perfect solution for those who want to have something as good as the real thing without feeling like you have to miss out.

 No one should ever feel left out at the dinner table.
 Ever.
 Especially once you learn how to make this mouthwatering, ‘cheesy’ goodness.